+VI.F.6.a)

-VI.F.6.a) Night float may not exceed three months per year.
-(Detail)
+Night float rotations must not exceed two months in duration, four months of night float per PGY level, and 12 months for the entire program.
+(Core)

 Background and Intent: The requirement for no more than six consecutive nights of night float was removed to provide programs with increased flexibility in scheduling.